Sunday, 6 December 2009

 The plot of the film is tight, it is fast-paced, so the time does run very quickly.
 The music and the background score are lovely.
 "Shukran allah" song is my faviourite.
 Cinematography is wonderful and shots of the explosions and shootings are done like in Hollywood films.

 I had read about some debate about the explicit sexual scenes between Saif and Kareena, and indeed there is one such sequence.
-I think that it is great that Kareena had the strength to do this scene, since in India, all things related to sexuality are usually shrouded in hypocracy.
+I think that it is great that Kareena had the strength to do this scene, since in India, all things related to sexuality are usually shrouded in hypocrisy.
 With a clever use of “Rasiya” song in the background, the scene communicates an underlying sense of danger and pathos, even while stretching the limits of sexual moments shown in Indian films.

 At the end of the film, from so many scenes, the images of Kareena remain with me.
 Like the closing image of the film with the unshed tears in her eyes!

-After watching scores of Hollywood dramas about the global reach of American secret services, it does seem different to see them as bumbling idiots.
+After watching scores of Hollywood dramas about the global reach of American secret services, it does seem strange to see them as bumbling idiots.
 The terrorist can run away from scenes of shootings, even with a bullet in his chest, without the police being able to do anything.
 May be, as a sign of Indo-American friendship, we can send some sniffer dogs from India to the New York Police department.

-Avantika (Kareen Kapoor), the Hindu ladylove of the terrorist, wakes up night to call the reporter, but when she goes to a supermarket with her Appa, why she can’t stop a policeman or a security service person to say that the lady accompanying her is her jailor?
-And when the old lady is whisked away, she can run to the reporter to cry and plead to him for saving her, but can’t just walk away?
-Or, even when she knows that men are carrying bombs (while she is unaware that her own bag has one bomb), why can’t she talk to persons in the train or security at train station?
-If at least they had shown that Appa was carrying a gun and had threatened to kill her, her silence could have looked more believable (Appa does carry a gun but Avantika does not know about it).
+Avantika (Kareen Kapoor), the Hindu ladylove of the Muslim terrorist, wakes up night to call the reporter, but when she goes to a supermarket with her Appa, why she can’t stop a policeman or a security service person to say that the lady accompanying her is her jailor?
+And when the old lady is whisked away, she can run to the reporter to cry and plead to him for saving her, but can’t just walk away from that prison?

 So while the film looks and sounds good, if you think about the story, it does seem full of loopholes and not very credible.

 Thus the film is a story of a few persons, and can’t be generalised to all Muslims.
 But at the same time, the film’s take-home message seems to be: you can’t really rely on Muslims.
-Here some examples of how this message is given in the film:
+Here are some examples of how this message is given in the film:

 There is the elderly woman (Kiran Kher), wife of the terrorist mastermind.
 She does not have any qualms in putting a gun on the head of pregnant woman who calls her Appa (elder sister) and who has been living in her care for some days, because “no one is really innocent” and “it is all justified by the American bombings in Afghanistan and Iraq”.
 Why couldn’t she carry the purse with the bomb herself, you may ask, it would have achieved the same end, without risking to have it on a person who is likely to run if she gets a chance?